Omertà: History

 Omertà is a code of silence, according to one of the first Mafia researchers Antonio Cutrera, a former officer of public security.
 It seals lips of men even in their own defense and even when the accused is innocent of charged crimes.
 Cutrera quoted a native saying which was first uttered (as goes the legend) by a wounded man to his assailant: "If I live, I'll kill you.
 If I die, I forgive you."

 Sicilians adopted the code long before the emergence of Cosa Nostra, and it may have been heavily influenced by centuries of state oppression and foreign domination.
 It has been observed at least as far back as the 16th century as a way of opposing Spanish rule.

 The Italian-American mafioso Joseph Valachi famously broke the omertà code in 1963, when he publicly spoke out about the existence of the Mafia and testified before a United States Senate committee.
 He became the first in the modern history of the Italian-American Mafia to break his blood oath.
 In Sicily, the phenomenon of pentito (Italian he who has repented) broke omertà.

 Among the most famous Mafia pentiti is Tommaso Buscetta, the first important witness in Italy, who both helped prosecutor Giovanni Falcone to understand the inner workings of Cosa Nostra and described the Sicilian Mafia Commission or Cupola, the leadership of the Sicilian Mafia.
 A predecessor, Leonardo Vitale, who gave himself up to the police in 1973, was judged mentally ill and so his testimony led to the conviction of only himself and his uncle.

-In sport

-Omertà is widely reported in sport in relation to use of prohibited substances by athletes.
-The Cycling Independent Reform Commission report of 2015 contains the word "omerta" no fewer than 17 times, and stated:

 In popular culture

 Mario Puzo wrote novels based on the principles of omertà and the Cosa Nostra.
-His best known works in that vein are the trilogy The Godfather (1969), The Sicilian (1984), and Omertà (2000).
+His best known such works are the trilogy The Godfather (1969), The Sicilian (1984), and Omertà (2000).

-The 2010 videogame Fallout: New Vegas features a tribe of gangsters called the Omertas.
-The 2002 videogame Mafia names its campaign's tenth chapter "Omerta".

-Swedish metal band Katatonia released a song titled "Omerta" on their 2003 album Viva Emptiness, detailling the fictional killing of a mafia informant who had broken omertà.
-American heavy metal band Lamb of God also released a song titled "Omerta" from their third studio album Ashes of the Wake (2004), which begins with lead singer Randy Blythe performing a spoken word description of omertà.

-In 2019, Canadian rapper Drake released a song called "Omertà" in the extended play The Best in the World Pack.